SimmonsRitchie/boilerplate-map-leaflet-usa/readme.md

 Here's a working [example](https://s3.amazonaws.com/embed-maps/boilerplate-usa1/index.html).

+You can view a simplified version of this map embedded in a news article [here](https://www.pennlive.com/news/2019/06/these-16-nursing-pa-homes-are-among-the-worst-in-the-nation-federal-list-reveals.html).

 The map includes a button that allows users to instantly zoom to their state based on their current location.
-This feature will not work if a user has disabled geolocation in their browser.
+Note: This feature will not work if a user has disabled geolocation in their browser.

 ### Embed